stts-se/wikispeech-manuscriptor/README.md

      go run cmd/scripttool/*.go <db file> scriptgen <config file>

 Some config examples can be found in folder `config_examples`.
-TODO verify final folder name.

 Sample scripts and their config files can be found in the folder `sample_scripts`.
-TODO verify final folder name.

 ### List available filter features